B-Himanshu19/dsa_competitive-coding/Searching/Binary_Search.md

 ## Description
-Binary search finds an element in a sorted array with Loops.
+Binary search is which it finds an element in a sorted array with the Loops.

 ## Code
 ```cpp